Explore

 The beach of Kommos is unspoiled, charming, strewn with fine golden sand where the Caretta-Caretta tortoises lay their eggs.
 The view from the beach is also magnificent.
 At a distance one can distinguish the barren isles of "Paximadia", the range of Sphakianes Madares, and the legendary Mt.
 Psiloritis.

-The water is crystal clear, inviting, and ideal for water sports.
+The sea is crystal clear, inviting, and ideal for sports.

 History